lecarles/FeelingBlue/README.md

 The ESP acts as a WiFi web server, using the code provided as an [example by Arduino](https://github.com/esp8266/Arduino/blob/master/libraries/ESP8266WiFi/examples/WiFiManualWebServer/WiFiManualWebServer.ino) as a basis.

-The server isolates and stores in a string the value received via request from each hand website, then adds a number so the Arduino can  identify from which hand it came (as I will explain next), and sends it via software serial to the arduino.
+The server isolates and stores in a string the value received via request from each hand website, then adds a number so the Arduino can  identify from which hand it came (as I will clarify later), and sends it via software serial to the arduino.

 ```
   if (req.indexOf("/hand1/") != -1) {